 My shower was interrupted by a visitor: the zika man.
 The island had a single case of the disease so President Raúl Castro sent 9,000 soldiers door-to-door to fumigate for mosquitoes.
 I can’t imagine this happening at home.
 We can’t even conduct a census, let alone prevent a potential public health emergency, without actual elected officials claiming it’s part of a plot by our president (who may have been born in Zamunda) to implement slave camps.
 Anyhow, Private Zika seemed perturbed that my shower and lotion routine had taken him a minute or two off schedule.
 I said hello as I rushed out the room carrying shoes and socks.
 My greeting was not returned.

-Cab rides in classic cars are fun and all, but Havana’s a great city for walking.
+Cab rides in classic cars are fun and all, but Havana’s a great city for a walking vacation.
 While there’s a chance you’ll be swallowed by crater-sized potholes and suffocated by diesel fumes, walking is the best way to experience the city’s vintage allure.
 That morning, we started what would end up being a 20-plus mile voyage.
 Our first stop was a fancy restaurant in Vedado, one of Havana’s more well-to-do neighborhoods.
 By “fancy” I mean the plates were anywhere from 5 to 10 CUCs, with, again, one CUC equaling one U.S. dollar.
 We filled our stomachs with ceviche, octopus, and sausage skewers.
 It looked like something from an Anthony Bourdain show.
 I could almost see him there enjoying it, a toothy dark-yellow grin across his face as he cracks an off-color joke.

 We continued on to Centro Havana, rudely looking through the open doors and windows of tiny shacks filled to capacity with generations of families.
 It seemed most people had something, but many had very little.
 The standard of living would be considered second world, but there were far fewer street beggars and homeless than you’d see in any major American city.
 The people we met in passing were surprised when our accents gave us away and happy to have us there.
 Many had an American connection and story—a son, brother, or ex-wife who was living in the United States.